Epididymitis

 Nonbacterial epididymitis

 Viral causes (eg, cytomegalovirus infection) and mycotic causes (eg, actinomycosis, blastomycosis) of epididymitis are rare in the United States except in immunocompromised (eg, HIV-infected) patients.
-Epididymitis and epididymo-orchitis of noninfectious etiology may be due to chemical irritation secondary to a retrograde flow of urine into the epididymis, which may occur with Valsalva maneuver (eg, with heavy lifting) or after local trauma.
+Epididymitis and epididymo-orchitis of noninfectious etiology may be due to chemical irritation secondary to a retrograde flow of urine into the epididymis, which may occur with the Valsalva maneuver (eg, with heavy lifting) or after local trauma.

 Symptoms and Signs of Epididymitis